BZoennchen/supercollider-book/chapters/supercollider/pattern.md

 )
 ```

-The third way to do this, is to use a global variable.
+The third way to do this is to use a global variable.
 However, this seems to be a really dirty method which I do not recommend.
 I think, using ``Pkey`` is the cleanest way to do things.